MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/management-pack-lifecycle.md

 A tool for reviewing the contents of a sealed management pack is the MPViewer, which can display the following contents of a management pack: rules, monitors, views, tasks, console tasks, and reports.
 MPViewer will also display the knowledge associated with the particular management pack item.
 You can install and use [MPViewer](https://github.com/dani3l3/mpviewer) on any computer on which the Operations Manager Operations console is installed.

-> [!NOTE]
-> Microsoft neither endorses nor provides support for this third\-party product.

-When you have a new management pack, you should import it to a *pre\-production* environment.
-In Operations Manager, it is a best practice to have a production implementation that is used for monitoring your production applications and a pre\-production implementation that has minimal interaction with the production environment.
-The pre\-production management group is used for testing and tuning management pack functionality before the management pack is deployed in the production environment.
+When you have a new management pack, you should import it to a *pre-production* environment.
+In Operations Manager, it is a best practice to have a production implementation that is used for monitoring your production applications and a pre-production implementation that has minimal interaction with the production environment.
+The pre-production management group is used for testing and tuning management pack functionality before the management pack is deployed in the production environment.

 To accurately measure the data that a management pack gathers, you need to expose the agent to the demands of your production environment.
-The hardware of the management server in the pre\-production environment should reflect the hardware that is in use in your production environment.
-Your pre\-production management group should have the same management packs imported to the management server as the production management group.
-To test interoperability, your pre\-production environment should also include the same types of server roles that are in your production environment, just on a smaller scale.
+The hardware of the management server in the pre-production environment should reflect the hardware that is in use in your production environment.
+Your pre-production management group should have the same management packs imported to the management server as the production management group.
+To test interoperability, your pre-production environment should also include the same types of server roles that are in your production environment, just on a smaller scale.

 You can assign an Operations Manager agent to more than one management group, which is called *multihoming*.
-If you multihome a representative subset of agents in your production environment and your pre\-production environment, the pre\-production environment should give you much of the information you need to correctly tune the management pack.
+If you multihome a representative subset of agents in your production environment and your pre-production environment, the pre-production environment should give you much of the information you need to correctly tune the management pack.
 For more information on multihoming agents, see [Configuring Agents](configuring-agents.md).

 ## Tune and customize